CONSTITUTION of the

 Section 1 - The membership of the organization shall consist of the following:

-Departmental Membership - shall include those not-for-profit fire/EMS departments serving populations of 10,000 or less which are operated by a political subdivision or are under contract with a political subdivision.
+B. Departmental Membership shall include those not-for-profit fire/EMS departments serving populations of 10,000 or less which are operated by a political subdivision or are under contract with a political subdivision.
 Departmental members shall be entitled to the same privileges as an Individual Member with the exception of serving in an elected position.
-Dues for the Departmental Members shall be the same as for the Individual Members and the department shall designate the individual voting on its behalf by having that person present the department membership card at the time of voting.
+Dues for the Departmental Members shall be the same as for the Individual Members and the department shall designate the individual voting on its behalf by having that person present the department membership number at the time of voting.

 The Departmental Membership will include one vote and will entitle the department to all membership benefits.